cohure/CHR2027-website/content/hosting.md

     - conference venue, e.g., university, hotel or convention center;
     - accommodation;
     - dining options;
-    - social event venue;
+    - social event (conference dinner) venue;
     - capability to host the registrants predicted

 3. Proposed dates
-    - We aim for a three-day conference, preceded by one day for workshops.
+    - We aim for a three-day conference (Wed-Fri), preceded by one day for workshops (Tue).
     - Religious and local national holidays should be avoided, as much as possible.
     - Please list available conference weeks at the proposed venue in December, sorted in descending order of preference.

 4. Meeting venues
-    - Rooms and capacities for plenary and parallel sessions, tutorials, workshops, posters, exhibits, demos, small meetings, and registration.
+    - Rooms and capacities for plenary and parallel sessions (2-3), tutorials, workshops, posters, exhibits, demos, small meetings, and registration.
-    - Please provide a listing of available potential room spaces for plenary sessions (e.g. 200+ people), breakout sessions (e.g. 50+ people) and workshop/tutorial spaces of a wide variety of sizes.
+    - Please provide a listing of available potential room spaces for plenary sessions (e.g. ~250 people), parallel sessions (e.g. 100+ people) and workshop/tutorial spaces of a wide variety of sizes.

 5. Detailed plan for organizing a hybrid conference